 Minnesota is home to 12,000 lakes and one of the world’s largest lakes—Lake Superior.
 Climate change and human activity change water.
-Luckily, there is so much we can do to protect and ensure the clean water for years to come.
-From climate action to septic systems and water softeners, you’ll discover the many ways your life is connected to water and what you can do
+Luckily, there is so much we can do to protect and ensure clean water for years to come.
+From climate action to septic systems and water softeners, you’ll discover the many ways your life is connected to water and what you can do to protect it.

 Great Lakes Aquarium is a private nonprofit working to inspire people to explore their connection to Lake Superior and waters of the world.

 - Minnesota Department of Natural Resources State Climatology Office

 Find out your water footprint and learn simple ways for you to save water in your daily life.